Career Guide

 What are the requirements to be a game warden in District of Columbia?
 Minimum age 21, Bachelor's degree (federal), U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the DC Department of Energy and Environment / US Park Police for official current standards.

 How long does it take to become a game warden in District of Columbia?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 18 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in District of Columbia?
 The DC Department of Energy and Environment / US Park Police.
 Visit https://doee.dc.gov for current openings.